jake-wise/Data-projects_TripleTen/Sprint 2 Project/README.md

-# New York City_Airbnb Data
+# Zuber_Database Project

 ## Introduction <a id='intro'></a>

-In this project, we received data of the New York City Airbnb market from a company looking to find the best locations, rental sizes and most profitable rentals to invest in.
+In this Project we received access to the Zuber Database to analyze different patterns in the data and find out how weather effects ride times from the Loop to O'Hare International Airport.

 ### Goal:
-Our three main goals were:
+Our main goals were:
-1. Find the most popular neighborhoods in the greater NYC area based on reviews.
-2. In those top-3 neighborhoods, find the top-3 most popular rental size, which was based on the number of bedrooms.
-3. Identify the most profitable listings based on monthly expected income, and calculate an annual expected income for those properties.
+1. Conduct an exploratory data analysis with the data provided, as shown in Tasks 1-4 in the code.
+2. Find out whether ride duration changes on rainy Saturdays from the Loop to O'Hare.

 ### Stages

-The project consisted of three stages:
+The project consisted of two stages:
- 1. Data cleaning.
+ 1. Exploratory analysis.
- 2. Data processing via pivot tables and charts.
- 3. Presenting results based on data yielded from stage 2.
+ 2. Extract data to discover if ride times are affected on Saturdays when it rains.

 After conducting our analysis, we concluded:

-1. The top-3 neighborhoods based on reviews were the Lower East Side, Hells Kitchen and Harlem.
-2. The top-3 rental sizes were 1-bedroom, 2-bedroom and Studio.
-3. The top-3 highest potential earning properties by month were estimated to earn $29,940, $26,100, and $22,800, respectively.
-The expected annual earnings for each property were $359,280, $313,200, and $273,600, respectively.
+1. Ride times where longer in duration on average when there was rain on Saturdays.
+We recommended that the company have more drivers available when rain is expected in the forecast.